darcys22/godbledger/README.md

 [Watch the demo video](https://youtu.be/svyw9EOZuuc)

-To get started begin view the quickstart on the wiki: https://github.com/darcys22/godbledger/wiki/Quickstart
+To get started view the quickstart on the wiki: https://github.com/darcys22/godbledger/wiki/Quickstart

 Documentation is found on the Github Wiki: